plipowczan/brain/content/ABOUT/I have a business and not business has me.md

 # How not to become a slave of your own business
 ## Three commandments:
 1. You cannot loose.
 	1. You are a winner from the start.
 Think of what you have and on start you have a lot.
-If you think about 3 things every day what you can be grateful [[KNOWLEDGES/5 minute journal]] I guarantee - no matter who you are and in what situation you would be able to find those 3 things.
+If you think about 3 things every day what you can be grateful [[KNOWLEDGES/INFOS/5 Minute Journal]] I guarantee - no matter who you are and in what situation you would be able to find those 3 things.
 	2. Business/life is an endless game and if it is endless you cannot loose.
 2. Development is a choice - you don't have to do it but it gives you a great advantage in terms of building a business but if you just do it the development will come since you will learn on.
 Avoid constant pressure that you need more, that there is something you can do. [[BOOK/Company of one]] #reading-list/business-finance
 3. Enjoy it all - do it for fun (business and life).
 Enjoy the process and not only when you achieve something.
 Goal alternative: